-A priority of the City of Jonesville is to develop and implement a recreation plan which responds to the recreational desires of their citizens and to plan for enhancements to parks and recreation programs.
-A sincere effort was spent in developing this plan which represents the projected needs for recreation facilities and services in Jonesville from 2023-2028.
+A priority of the City of Jonesville is to develop and implement a recreation plan that responds to the recreational desires of their citizens and to plan for enhancements to parks and recreation programs.
+A sincere effort has been spent in developing this plan, which represents the projected needs for recreation facilities and services in Jonesville for the years 2024 through 2028.
 For example, the plan provides a clear picture of the recreational opportunities available to residents regardless of who provides them.
 Nontraditional recreation opportunities such as historic districts/structures and shopping opportunities are catalogued as well as traditional parks and recreation facilities.